coala/coala/docs/Developers/Review.rst

    provides a guideline for how to test bears.
 -  Make sure that the changes in the PR haven't been pushed from the master branch.
-If this has happened, then drop a comment telling the contributor that it is not a good practice, but also indicate that the contributor doesn't need to close the particular PR and should take care of this from the next time.
+If this has happened, then drop a comment telling the a contributor that it is not a good practice, but also indicate that the contributor doesn't need to close the particular PR and should take care of this from the next time.